 In deciding whether to claim credit by exam, students should consider the impact of the credit on their eligibility for a tuition rebate; and the possibility that they will be charged additional tuition if they have excessive credit.
 They should also consider their program requirements and recommendations, future graduate or professional education plans, as well as any residency requirements.
 It is strongly advised that a student speak with their academic advisor prior to claiming credit by exam.

 Most of the tests mentioned below are given on the University campus immediately before each semester and before the first summer term, and at least once each fall and spring semester.
 General testing periods for the exams listed below may be found on the Yearly Testing Schedule on the TES website.

 Placement in languages.
 Foreign language placement tests serve not only to determine the level of work appropriate for students but also as the basis for credit by exam, which normally may be earned in lower-division courses.
 Credit by exam may be used to absolve a high school unit deficiency or to fulfill degree requirements.
 Language credit that exceeds degree requirements often may be used as elective credit.

-For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the SAT Subject Test in German with Listening plus UT Austin supplemental items; the SAT Subject Test in Korean with Listening plus UT Austin supplemental essay; and UT Austin Tests for Credit in Chinese, Hindi, Japanese, Latin, Russian, and Spanish.
+For course placement and credit by examination, the University uses the University of Wisconsin College-Level Placement Test in French; the College-Level Examination Program (CLEP) Test in German Language: Levels 1 and 2; and The University of Texas at Austin tests for credit in Chinese, Hindi, Japanese, Korean, Latin, Russian, and Spanish.
 Information about the language tests and in some cases, sample questions, are available at the TES website and from the TES office.